HEP-FCC/fcc-physics/README.md

 - example executable

-Prerequisite: before doing anything,
+Prerequisite, before doing anything:

-- install HepMC, and make sure that HEPMC_PREFIX is pointing to the installation directory of HepMC.
+- install the latest HepMC 2.X in an installation directory of your choice (e.g. $HOME/local). make sure HEPMC_PREFIX is pointing to this installation directory.
 HepMC should be configured for pythia:

+     export HEPMC_PREFIX=$HOME/local
      ./configure --prefix=$HEPMC_PREFIX --with-momentum=GEV --with-length=MM

-- install pythia8, and make sure that PYTHIA8_DIR is pointing to the installation prefix of pythia8
+- install the latest Pythia 8 in an installation directory of your choice (e.g. $HOME/local). make sure PYTHIA8_DIR is pointing to this installation directory.
+Also make sure you are configuring pythia with the version of HepMC you have just installed:

+     export PYTHIA8_DIR=$HOME/local
+     ./configure --prefix=$PYTHIA8_DIR --with-hepmc2=$HEPMC_PREFIX

+- In case you're not working on lxplus, install fastjet, and make sure the fastjet-config executable is in your PATH.

 - compile albers-core and source its init script to set your environment for albers.

 - compile fcc-edm and source its init script to set your environment for fcc-edm

 Before compiling or using on lxplus: